bessey/bt-elixir/README.md

 ## To Do

+- Rearchitect focussing on one piece per peer
+- Store pieces in ETS / DETS / Mnesia
 - Listen for incoming connections
 - Send bitfield message on connection
 - Respond to requests for blocks (actually seed!)